MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Experimental Results

-\textbf{Image tasks.} Fig.\ref{fig2a} and \ref{fig2b} show the classification accuracy on CIFAR-10 and CIFAR-100 test sets, respectively.
-It can be observed that: 1) our algorithm outperforms all other competing methods, and the learned LR schedules by MLR-SNet are presented in Fig.\ref{fig1c}, which have similar shape as the hand-designed strategies, while with more elaborate variation details in locality for adapting training dynamic.
-2) The Fixed LR has similar performance to other baselines at the early training, while falls into fluctuations at the later training.
-This implies that the Fixed LR can not finely adapt to such DNNs training dynamics.
-3) The MultiStep LR drops the LR at some epochs, and such elegant strategy overcomes the issue of Fixed LR and obtains higher and stabler performance at the later training.
-3) The Exponential LR improves test performance faster at the early training than other baselines, while makes a slow progress due to smaller LR at the later training.
-4) SGDR uses the cyclic LR, which needs more epochs to obtain a stable result.
-5) Though Adam has an adaptive coordinate-specific LR, it behaves worse than MultiStep and Exponential LR as demonstrated in \cite{wilson2017marginal}.
-An extra tuning is necessary for better performance.
-6) L4 greedily searches LR to decrease loss, while the complex DNNs training dynamics can not guarantee it to obtain a good minima.
-7) HD and RTHO are able to achieve similar performance to hand-designed LR schedules.
-Since image tasks often use SGDM to train DNNs, Fig.\ref{fig2d} and \ref{fig2e} show the results of baseline methods trained with SGDM, and they obtain a remarkable improvement than SGD.
-Though not using extra historical gradient to help optimization, our method achieves comparable results with baselines by finding a proper LR schedule for SGD.
+\textbf{Results.} Fig.\ref{fig2a} and \ref{fig2c} show changing tendencies of training loss and test accuracy on CIFAR-10 and CIFAR-100 datasets in iterations of all competing methods, respectively, and Table \ref{table11} shows the corresponding classification accuracy on the test set.
+It can be observed that: 1) our MLR-SNet obtains better test performance than all other competing methods, and the learned LR schedules by MLR-SNet have similar shapes as the corresponding hand-designed policies (as depicted in Fig. \ref{fig1c}), while with more elaborate variation details in locality for better adapting training dynamics.
+2) The Fixed LR decreases the loss sharing the similar performance to other baselines at the early training, while fails to further decrease loss at the later training stages.
+This implies that this strategy could not finely adapt to such DNN training dynamics.
+3) The MultiStep LR drops the LR at some epochs, and such elegant strategy overcomes the issue of Fixed LR and decreases loss substantially after dropping the LR.
+Thus it obtains higher test performance.
+Besides, though MultiStep and MLR-SNet can decrease the loss to 0 approximately, our MLR-SNet achieves better generalization performance since the outer objective in Eq. (\ref{eq7}) tends to help learn the LR schedules to find a better minima.
+4) The Exponential LR decreases loss with a faster speed at the early training steps than other baselines, while makes a slow progress due to smaller LR at the later stages.
+5) The SGDR LR uses the cyclic LR, decreasing loss as fast as the Exponential LR.
+6) Though Adam has an adaptive coordinate-specific LR, it behaves worse than MultiStep and Exponential LR as demonstrated in \cite{wilson2017marginal}.
+An extra tuning is thus necessary for better performance.
+7) L4 greedily searches LR locally to decrease loss, making it fairly hard to adapt the complex DNNs training dynamics, and even with worse test performance than Fixed LR.
+8) HD and RTHO perform similar as hand-designed LR schedules.
+Moreover, with an explicit parameterized structure, our MLR-SNet can make the learning of LR schedules more robust, and produce better test performance than HD and RTHO.
+9) Since the image tasks often use SGD algorithm with Momentum (SGDM) to train DNNs, we also present the test performance of baseline methods trained with SGDM with momentum 0.9 in Table \ref{table21}.
+They obtain a remarkable improvement than trained with SGD.
+Though not using extra historical gradient information to help optimization, our MLR-SNet is capable of achieving comparable results with baselines, since it also insightfully stores the historical LR training information in the net.